ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

 The dynamic linker is permitted to evaluate procedure linkage table entries lazily, thus avoiding symbol resolution and relocation overhead for functions that are not called.
-See “Procedure Linkage Table” in the processor supplement for more information.
+See the psABI supplement for more information.

 .. _Dynamic-Section: